Last updated on October 29th, 2020

 Keep Your Credit Utilization Low

-Credit utilization has one of the most significant impacts of your credit score.
+Credit utilization has one of the most significant impacts on your credit score.
 According to the FICO model, credit utilization (or the amount of money you owe compared to your credit limit) makes up a whopping 30% of your credit score determination.

 The higher your credit card balance, the higher your credit utilization – it is that simple.
 Keeping your credit usage down below 30% is optimal for maintaining a good credit score.
 This means only spending $3,000 of your credit if your card’s limit is $10,000.
 If you want to improve your score, try aiming for a credit utilization ratio of less than 10%.